emilyantosch/shc_pr3_vl/databases/slides_5/main.typ

 #slide[
   #heading(numbering: none)[Weak Entity Types]
+  #text(size: 20pt)[
     - The company is organized into departments
     - Each department has a unique name, a unique number, a manager (employee) with start date, and several locations
     - A department controls a number of projects, each with unique name, unique number, single location
     - We store each employee's name, ssn, address, salary, sex, birthdate
     - An employee is assigned to one department, but may work on several projects, also from other departments
     - We keep track of the hours per week per project
     - We also keep track of the supervisor
     - We want to keep track of each employee's dependents for insurance purposes, namely first name, sex, birth date, and relationship to employee.
 Source: Elmasri, Fundamentals
+  ]
 ]

 #slide[